epsil/lastpy/README.md

     last.py -m merge playlist.m3u

-This picks the top five tracks from the top five artists, followed by the top five tracks from the second top five artists, and so on.
+This picks the top five tracks from the top five artists, followed by the top five tracks from the next five artists, and so on.
 For a more randomized output, use the `shuffle` merging method:

     last.py -m shuffle playlist.m3u